Alec-9527/agent-status-light/README.md

-# 🚦 Agent Status Light
+# 🚦 Hermes Status Light

 > **Know what your Hermes Agent is doing — at a glance.**
 >